 - Participating cable car stations.

-- Ticket offices of attractions that are included on the Innsbruck Card.
+- Ticket offices of major attractions that are included on the Innsbruck Card.

 - Most hotels in the city.